Skip to main content

 3

-Add the Token to TextQL
+Add the token to TextQL

-Navigate to your TextQL settings > Configuration > Secrets Enabled > Manage Secrets and add the GitHub access token as a secret named ANA_CONTEXT_ACCESS_TOKEN.Add GitHub token to secretsThen add the configuration key for the repository:Configure repository access key
+Navigate to your TextQL settings > Configuration > Secrets Enabled > Manage Secrets and add the token as a secret named ANA_CONTEXT_ACCESS_TOKEN.Add GitHub token to secretsThen add the configuration key for the repository:Configure repository access key

 4

-Configure the System Prompt
+Configure the system prompt

 BEFORE doing ANYTHING - ESPECIALLY AT THE START OF A NEW CHAT: